paazmaya/WP-Member-Register/readme.txt

 * Payments can be deleted
 * jQuery Tablesorter for sorting tables
 * Grade type added, karate or kobujutsu
-* Datepicker from jQuery UI, which is not included by default in Wordpress.
+* Datepicker from jQuery UI, which is not included by default in WordPress.
 Strange.

 = 0.3.0 =
 * Released 03 April 2011